polkaned/dockerfiles/expressvpn/README.md

 ## Configuration Reference

 ### ACTIVATION_CODE
-A string containing your ExpressVPN activation code.
+A mandatory string containing your ExpressVPN activation code.

 `ACTIVATION_CODE=ABCD1EFGH2IJKL3MNOP4QRS`

+### SERVER
+A optionnal string containing the ExpressVPN server LOCATION/ALIAS/COUNTRY.
+Connect to smart location if it is not set.

+`SERVER=ukbe`